Fred78290/kubernetes-vmware-autoscaler/README.md

     - This version is supported kubernetes v1.20
 * 1.21.0
     - This version is supported kubernetes v1.21
+* 1.22.0
+    - This version is supported kubernetes v1.22

 ## How it works